clcain/nginx-https-proxy/README.md

 ## Launching the service

-Running the service is as easy as `docker-compose up` (or `docker-compose up --build` if you recently changed the `sites-enabled` directory.
+Running the service is as easy as `docker-compose up` (or `docker-compose up --build` if you recently changed the `sites-enabled` directory).
 You may also run `bash start.sh` to start the service for you.

 ## Self signed certificates